floweredscarf/su25/labs/lab05/index.md

 ### Deliverables

-As always, ensure you have `git add`ed, `git commit`ed, and `git push`ed all of your required files before submission.
+As always, ensure you have `git add`, `git commit`, and `git push origin main` all of your required files before submission.

 - `SLList.java`
 - `SLListTest.java`